Bachelor of Arts (BAIA) in Interdisciplinary ArtsOur Undergraduate Degrees

 • Students graduate under the requirements in the UNM Catalog in effect at the time of their admission (or readmission) into CFA as pre-majors or declared majors.
 See the current UNM Catalog for further details regarding admission and graduation requirements.

-• A completed plan of study approved by appropriate faculty mentor or CFA Student Success Specialist.
+• A completed plan of study with two or three areas of focus in different disciplines approved by appropriate faculty mentor or CFA Student Success Specialist.

 • A faculty approved 250-word essay which describes how the courses in the Plan of Study better support and coalesce to prepare the student for graduation and eventual work in the intended field rather than the coursework/degree requirements in one of the traditional CFA degrees.